kentonh/gPanel/CONTRIBUTING.md

 # Contributing to gPanel

 A quick way to get started contributing to this project is to check out our active issues in the issues tab of the master repository.
-Also take a look at our [features list](#features_list_anchor) and choose one that needs work, or start working on an unimplemented feature.
+Also take a look at our [key features list](#features_list_anchor) and choose one that needs work, or start working on an unimplemented feature.
 Feel free to edit this document in your own fork and submit a pull request to add to, subtract from, or make minor adjustments to existing features on the list.

 ## Stylistic & Conventions Guidelines